Teembokeem/WDI_work/work/w01/d04/instructor/js_dom_manipulation/README.md

 #### The `document` object

+> Let's use the [`example.html` file](example.html) packaged with this
-> Open the console in your browser and type the following.
-What happens
+> lesson.
+Open the page in your browser and type the following into the
-> after each?
+> console.
+What is the return value of each?

 ```js
 document.documentURI